cuongnb14/elk-docker-compose/README.md

 Use elkcentral folder.

-- Create file docker-compose.yml: `cp docker-compose.tmpl.yml docker-compose.yml`

-- Create file logstash.conf: `cp logstash-config/central.tmpl.conf logstash-config/central.conf`

-- Reconfig for logstash

 - Use openssl to create username and password for nginx:

     `printf "USER:$(openssl passwd -crypt PASSWORD)\n" > nginx-config/passwords`